dgerb/Picrogrid/RaspberryPi/Setup/README.md

 # Setup Instructions

-These instructions will allow you to set up an Atverter with a blank Atmega328P to be programmable via the USB TTL FTDI 5V cable from the Arduino environment.
-You will need a Raspberry Pi to flash the bootloader via SPI.
+These instructions will let you set up a Raspberry Pi to flash Atmega328P microcontroller on a PicroBoard.
+It allows you to flash the bootloader, enabling the PicroBoard to be programmable via the USB TTL FTDI 5V cable from the Arduino environment.
+It also sets up the Pi to program HEX code to the PicroBoard directly via the SPI pins.

 ## Flash Pi with BerryLan